winglang/playground/apps/tour/src/tutorials/resource/bucket/02-tutorial.md

 bucket.putJson("file.json", { "name": "Alice" });
 ```

-After running the code, click on cloud.Bucket in the simulator and check out the
+After running `exampleCode` (by clicking invoke on "Example Code"), click on cloud.Bucket in the simulator and check out the
 files you've just created in the right panel.

 ### Reading files